arrestle/aap-mcp-server-python/README.md

 ollama pull qwen3:0.6b
 ollama serve # servers all available models
 ```

+## ansible-iq (Future Public Repo)
+See readme inside this directory.
+Note assumes that ollama is running as a service and has qwen3:0.6b installed

 ### Example-1 is a single file python program with a config.yaml specifying important files.
 This example only implements a fastapi RESTful interface
 ```